 From 'backuppato' to 'zoomando': anglicisms as language enrichment or self-harm?

-In these days of problematic foreign travel, one could take an alternative pleasure (or horror?) tour along the frontiers where English and Italian meet.
-And without having to move a centimetre.
+As an alternative to foreign travel, one could take a pleasure (or horror?) tour along the frontiers where English and Italian meet, all without having to move a centimetre.

 Take backuppato: Using the same term, a friend from Verona stopped my ever-shaky Italian comprehension in its tracks.
 “Scusami, un inutile anglicismo,” he explained, recalling an italicised category that peppered his father’s 1930s Palazzi dictionary.
 “Ah, backed up,” the penny dropped.

 We laughed.
 “Bruttissimo,” he added, as we puzzled over a spelling for this new entry, up there with cliccatore, hackerato (mute ‘h’), sfriendare, zapping, zippati / compressed in form of a zip file.
 Not to mention followare, sharare, or zoomando.

 Italians now referring to a message sent via Whatsapp as a 'whatsappino', proving the Italian language can smooth out the ugliest words

 Back in the 1930s the main objection to the use of foreign words derived from the fascist regime’s disapproval of things mainly American.
 A decree went as far as banning anglicisms in shop signs and adverts; transgressors risked six months imprisonment.